rvnminers-A-and-N/docker-meowcoin/README.md

 On any docker-engine, you may run the wallet:

+    sudo usermod -aG docker your_user_account_name_here
-    docker-compose up -d ravencoin-wallet
+    sudo docker-compose up -d meowcoin-wallet

-Once running, you can docker exec into it and run `raven-cli` to interact with the wallet:
+Once running, you can docker exec into it and run `meowcoin-cli` to interact with the wallet:

     docker exec -ti meowcoin-wallet bash
     $ meowcoin-cli getnewaddress ""